 Last Tonga In Paris

 As the evening fog begins to roll in, snag a seat at Rich Table, the brilliant new venture from chefs Evan and Sarah Rich (199 Gough Street).
 The menu is exciting and ever-changing; the atmosphere warm, rustic, and inviting.
-And you’re only blocks away from a pre-game at Biergarten, a wonderfully entertaining San Francisco interpretation of the traditional German beer garden (424 Octavia Street, be warned—they close early).
+And you’re only blocks away from a pre-game at Biergarten, a San Francisco interpretation of the traditional German beer garden (424 Octavia Street, be warned—they close early).

 But really, there’s no better place to bring this long weekend to a close than the Tonga Room & Hurricane Bar, a landmark of island kitsch in the basement of The Fairmont (950 Mason Street).
-The drinks have names like the Bora Bora Horror, while live music is played on a thatch-covered barge floating in a small indoor lagoon.
+The drinks have names like the Bora Bora Horror, and live music is played on a thatch-covered barge floating in a small indoor lagoon.
 Need I say more?

 A Few Notes